Open Interest

 | ↓ price · ↓ OI | Long closures | Leveraged longs closing into weakness.
 Healthy mid-cycle; outright capitulation when paired with deeply negative funding and a long-crowded reading just before the move. |

-open interest has compounded from the COVID flush at roughly $3B to the post-ETF era above $50B; the path between them is the
+compounded from the COVID flush near $3B to a post-ETF book above $50B; the path between them is the story this chart tells.
+Spot prices are

 | Date | Event | Spot at close | Aggregate OI |